MIRACLE-Center/CTSpine1K/README.md

 ![results](https://user-images.githubusercontent.com/54644867/118924388-9c511500-b96f-11eb-84c9-788234f66a2b.PNG)

 # Acknowledgement
-Thank Febian's nnUnet.
-We appreciate the open-source sub-datasets we used.
+Thank Febian's nnUnet and we appreciate the open-source sub-datasets we used.

+Thank Jianji Wang (MD) for his help in Fig.1(F)

 Please feel free to email dengy066@gmail.com if you have any question.